Leighton-Regayre/article_code_constraint_aerosol_ERF/README.md

 Model and observation MODIS data were processed to create regional mean values for analysis using:
 *regional_mean_MODIS_observation_data_github.py*
-This file exemplifies our method, using MODIS constraint variables.
-Other state variables were calculated in an identical manner.
+This file exemplifies our method for calculating regional means of observation data.
+Other (non-MODIS) state variables were calculated in an identical manner, with minor code modifications to match the observational data, as outlined in the article.
-Regional means for each PPE member were calculated using:
+Regional means of state variables, for each PPE member, were calculated using:
 *regional_mean_model_github.py*
+Note that cloud weights for MODIS output were derived from a distinct simulation due to a diagnotstic processing error on ARCHER HPC.
+All cloud weight files are stored here in the folder:
+*cloud_weights*

 A map showing transects was created using:

-XXX
+*transect_map_github.py*
 and transect variables were calculated using:

-XXX
+*transect_processing_github.py*

 Statistical emulation of PPE output was performed using:

-XXX

-Indices in this code can be changed to emulate distinct constraint variables
+*emulate_EXAMPLE_github.R* - note this is R code, not Python code Indices in this code can be changed to emulate any of the constraint variables described in the article

 The emulation code makes use of a large sample of parameter combinations to extend the 221 PPE members to 1 million model variants.
-This sample is labelled:
+This sample is several Tb so can be shared directly on request.

-XXX

 The emulation code also makes use of functions that increase the efficiency of creation of covariance matrcies that are the intellectual property of colleagues and can be provided upon request.
 This code can be run without relying on the underlying routines on a suitable HPC machine.

 Probability distributions of aerosol radiative forcings were created using:

-XXX
+*pdfs_ERF_github.py*

-Parameter relative importance values were plotted using:
+Parameter relative importance values were plotted from either the full 1 million member sample (for aerosol ERF), or the PPE members, using:

-XXX

-XXX

-XXX

-These 3 files were used to create all relative importance figures in the article
+*relative_importance_sample_github.py*
+and either
+*relative_importance_state_variables_github.py* or *relative_importance_transect_variables_github.py*
+respectively

 We plotted the seasonal cycles of state variables using:

-XXX

-XXX

-This enhanced version of this code exemplifies the effect of constraint to distinct North Atlantic state variables:

-XXX
+*seasonal_12panel_github.py* for the figure in the main article, which has subpanels that exemplify the effects of 2 distinct constraints, and
+*seasonal_cycle_6panel_github.py* and *seasonal_cycle_hemispheric_github.py*
+for other figures.

-Our method for progressively adding constraint variables is here:
+Our method for progressively adding constraint variables is exemplified by:

-XXX
+*progressively_add_optimal_github.py*

-The percentage retained can be adjusted to evaluate sensitivity to this subjective choice.
+The percentage retained can be adjusted within this file to evaluate sensitivity to this subjective choice.

 Pairwise-consistency of multiple constraint variables in each region were created using:

-XXX

-Regions can be specified using indices in the file This enhanced version for North Atlantic variables includes a subpanel with distinct constraints of F_SW as shown in the main article:

-XXX
+*pairwise_general_github.py*
+and an adaptation to include subpanels that exemplify the effects of constraint to specific constraint variables is:
+*pairwise_w_subpanel_github.py*
+Both files rely on an NRSME effects array created using:
+*NRMSE_effects_array_github.py*

 The effect of progressivley adding additional constraint variables, to identify an optimal constraint with this model and observational data set are visualised using:

-XXX
+*optimal_visualisation_github.py*